nhnpro/floop/README.md

 - x1.6.

 ## Collaborate
-Write code, report bugs, give advice or ideas to improve the library.
+Writing code, reporting bugs, giving advice or ideas to improve the library is appreciated.